IT 117: Introduction to Scripting

 Class Exercise 2.

-Print the value of fields.
+Print the values of state and population.

 Run the script.